MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Then, when you call the function, you must use `molecool.functions.canvas()`.

-We will stick with our `from .measure` command.
+We will stick with our `from .functions` command.
 However, it is generally considered bad practice to use a `*` on imports.

 {% include links.md %}